-Colon cancer is the second most common cancer in the United States, so understanding colon health and colon cancer is important to your overall health.
+Colon cancer is the third most common cancer in the United States not including skin cancer, so understanding colon health and colon cancer is important to your overall health.

 But you may have wondered, “What is a colon anyway?”

-“After we eat and chew our food, it goes into our stomach, where stomach acid works to break down the food,” explains Dr. Anushka Baruah, gastroenterologist at Aurora Sheboygan Memorial Medical Center.
+“After we eat and chew our food, it goes into our stomach, where stomach acid works to break down the food,” explains Dr. Anushka Baruah, gastroenterologist at Aurora Medical Center — Sheboygan County.
 “This broken-down food then makes its way through our small intestine where most digestion takes place with the help of digestive enzymes.
 After this process of digestion, the leftover food material makes its way to the large intestine, also called the colon.”